nortizcode/100DaysOfCode/r1-log.md

 for me to learn other languages

 ### RID31
-Today I continued to work on Python
+Today I continued to work on Python.